-Childhood immunisations were carried out in line with the national childhood vaccination programme.
-Local results for the quarter ending 31 March 2018 showed that uptake rates for the vaccines given were higher than the target percentage of 90% or above.
-There were systems to help ensure results were received for all samples sent for the cervical screening programme and that the practice had followed up women who were referred as a result of abnormal results.
+- Childhood immunisations were carried out in line with the national childhood vaccination programme.
+Local results showed that uptake rates for the vaccines given were higher than the target percentage of 90% or above in three out of the four indicators. - There were systems to help ensure results were received for all samples sent for the cervical screening programme and that the practice had followed up women who were referred as a result of abnormal results.